 Trex Protect Butyl Tape

-Butyl tape is a rubber-based adhesive developed to augment traditional rubber adhesives.
+Butyl tape is a solvent-based rubber adhesive developed to augment traditional rubber adhesives.
 Because it is UV resistant, less temperature sensitive, and maintains adhesion at lower temperatures than natural rubber, butyl is an excellent solution for outdoor, waterproof tape.

 It’s also often a more affordable option than acrylic or silicone tape!
 Check out this buying guide on how to find the right materials for your deck project!